-Last week, the IRS released Notice 2015-62 (the “Notice”), giving guidance to private foundations making “mission-related investments” or “MRIs.”
+The IRS has released Notice 2015-62 (the Notice), giving guidance to private foundations making mission-related investments or MRIs.
 The Notice clarifies that a private foundation and its managers will not be fined under the jeopardizing investment rules for making mission-related investments that may generate lower returns and do not qualify under the safe harbor for program-related investments so long as such investments are made with ordinary business care and prudence.

 Foundations are required to expend approximately 5% of their assets for charitable purposes each year.
 The other 95% is invested to generate distributable income for future years.
 Historically, foundations have struggled with the idea of making riskier investments that further their charitable purposes, but do not qualify as a PRI because a significant purpose of the investment is the production of income or the appreciation of property.